B2MSolutions/node-quadtree/README.md

 Returns the bounding box of the tile containing the supplied quadtree.

 ### quadtree.envelop(bbox, precision)
-Returns an array of quadtrees that envelop the bbox at the supplied precision.
+Returns an array of quadtrees that are enveloped by the bbox at the supplied precision.

 ## Contributors
 Pair programmed by [Roy Lines](http://roylines.co.uk) and [James Bloomer](https://github.com/jamesbloomer).